fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 <img src="First_circle_linear_regression_2_files/figure-GFM/unnamed-chunk-28-1.png" style="display: block; margin: auto;" />

-<br/> If I were to guess why the factors for *Central*, *South America*,
+<br/> If I were to guess why the factors for **Central**, **South
-and *Asia* appeared (for *Asia* almost) significant in the CRE model, I would suspect that there is a significant difference between developing countries of South/Central America and Asia and the least developed countries (using the UN terminology) which are almost all in Africa and the region specific factors serve as a kind of proxy for this fact.
+America**, and **Asia** appeared (for **Asia** almost) significant in the CRE model, I would suspect that there is a significant difference between developing countries of South/Central America and Asia and the least developed countries (using the UN terminology) which are almost all in Africa and the region specific factors serve as a kind of proxy for this fact.

-I also suspect that some other additional factors significantly influence life expectancy that are not directly present in the model, which are encompassed in the developed/developing countries factor.
+I also suspect that some other additional factors significantly influence life expectancy that are not directly present in the model, which are encompassed in the **Economy** countries factor.

 Concerning the time-varying predictors in our model, the only significant ones appear to be **Inf5_m**, **BMI**, and **HIV**.
 Let us